omicscodeathon/mendel_t1d/README.md

 # Exploring the Causal Effect of Serum Zinc Levels on Risk of Type 1 Diabetes: A Mendelian Randomization Study

 ## Background
+Type 1 diabetes mellitus (T1D) is a chronic autoimmune disease characterized by the destruction of insulin-producing pancreatic beta cells and an ensuing lack of or low insulin.
+Previous research on risk factors for diabetes have shown that abnormalities in serum levels of essential trace elements may be associated with T1D.
+As demonstrated by previous studies, zinc metabolism appears to be altered in prediabetes and diabetes indicating its likely role in the pathophysiology of  T1D.
+While observational studies have been instrumental in decoding the association between zinc deficiency and diabetes, these studies are limited by potential confounders and reverse causality.
+A limited number of randomized controlled trials (RCTs) investigating glycemic control and zinc supplementation have been conducted.
+However, there’s a lack of agreement on the effect of zinc on glycemic control.
+An alternative approach to inferring causality between exposures and outcomes is Mendelian randomization (MR).
+MR studies use genetic variants that serve as a robust proxy for an environmentally modifiable exposure in order to make causal inferences about the outcome.

 ## Project description
-Mendelian randomization (MR) is a statistical method that aims to establish causal relationships between a risk factor and an outcome.
 This project uses MR to investigate the causal effect of serum zinc levels on risk of Type 1 diabetes mellitus using genetic variants from Genome-wide association study (GWAS) summary statistics.

 ## Getting started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.

-## Prerequisites
+#### Prerequisites
 To run this project, you will need:
 * R software (version 4.0 or later)
 * RStudio (version 1.2 or later)
 * R packages
   * TwoSampleMR version 0.5.6
   * plyr

-## Installing
+#### Installing
 * Clone this repository to your local machine.
 * Open RStudio and set the working directory to the cloned repository.
 * Install the required packages by running "install.packages('plyr', repos = "http://cran.us.r-project.org")
 remotes::install_github("MRCIEU/TwoSampleMR")".

-## Data
+#### Data
 This project uses publicly available genetic data from the IEU OpenGWAS project.
 The data can be obtained from the OpenGWAS website (https://gwas.mrcieu.ac.uk/) using the dataset IDs indicated in the R script (mr_T1d.Rmd).

 ## Running the Analysis